bpalenik/Dune-Mapping-with-LiDAR/README.md

 ![image](Dunemigration.jpg)

 ## How do we map dune fields?
 This is done through gathering LiDAR data.
-LiDAR, or LIght Detection And Ranging, is a method of surveying large areas of terrain by bouncing laser beams off of the surface of an area.
+LiDAR, or LIght Detection And Ranging, is a method of surveying large areas of terrain by shooting laser beams out of usually an airplane at the surface of the Earth.
+The laser beams return to the plane after they come into contact with something and they calculate elevation and classification of objects.
 ![image](LiDAR-Escaneo-Ejemplo.jpg)